verlab/hero_common/robot_simulation.md

 permalink: /robot_simulation/
 ---

-# How to start a HeRo simulation
-HeRo is also simulated into Gazebo simulator.
+HeRo is simulated into Gazebo simulator.

 ## HeRo Wizard
 We create a high-level UI interface that should help others to instantiate a gazebo environment.